Current Members

 Vertical Divider

 Ying Zhang, M.S.
 Graduate studentMs.
 Ying Zhang received a Master's degree from Ocean University of China in 2020 and a Bachelor’s degree from Anhui Agricultural University College of animal science and technology in 2017.
-She is awarded a China Scholarship Council Fellowship in 2020.
 Her research is primarily focus on comparative genomics and evolutionary analyses in the placenta guppy fish family Poeciliidea.
 Ying is also interested in the genetics and genomics of parasitoid wasp species as a biological control agent.

 |